FODMAP Wraps with Chicken

 How to Make Wraps

 Making a wrap is as easy as making a crepe or dutch pancake.
 And to be honest, it’s not much different at all.
-Pick your flour, add water (instead of milk for pancakes) and a pinch of salt.
+Pick your flour, add water (instead of the milk for pancakes), eggs, a little bit of oil and a pinch of salt.
 Mix it all, bake and you’re done!
 Easy!
 If you do want to eat dutch pancakes, have a look at my buckwheat pancakes recipe!

 The glutenfree FODMAP wraps are made with buckwheat flour.
 Personally, I think buckwheat is a great grain to use on the FODMAP diet.
 It’s nutritious and not too expensive.
 In comparison to regular refined flour, which is usually used for wraps, buckwheat contains higher levels of magnesium, iron, vitamin K and B11.
 Making it a (gut)healthy choice!